EngineerDanny/apk-downloader/README.md

 ## :dart: About

-About
-A package that helps users to directly download an APK from Google Play by providing the package id of the app.
+This package helps you to directly download an APK from Google Play by providing the package id of the app.

 ## :sparkles: Features

-:heavy_check_mark: Feature 1;\
-:heavy_check_mark: Feature 2;\
+:heavy_check_mark: Feature 1;\Verifies the package ID of an app
-:heavy_check_mark: Feature 3;
+:heavy_check_mark: Feature 2;\Downloads the latest apk version on Google Play

 ## :rocket: Technologies